 Lost File Recovery

-Home Directories is protected against accidental file deletion through a series of snapshots taken every night just after midnight.
+Your HOME and PROJECTS directories on Anvil are protected against accidental file deletion through a series of snapshots taken every night just after midnight.
 Each snapshot provides the state of your files at the time the snapshot was taken.
 It does so by storing only the files which have changed between snapshots.
 A file that has not changed between snapshots is only stored once but will appear in every snapshot.
 This is an efficient method of providing snapshots because the snapshot system does not have to store multiple copies of every file.

 Only files which have been saved during an overnight snapshot are recoverable.
 If you lose a file the same day you created it, the file is not recoverable because the snapshot system has not had a chance to save the file.

-Home Directories offers several ways for researchers to access snapshots of their files.
+Anvil offers several ways for researchers to access snapshots of their files.